menu

 One of the benefits of Young Harris is that there is very little traffic.
 The average commute to work is 17.87 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small city, Young Harris doesn't have a public transportation system that people use for their commute.
+Young Harris is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Young Harris is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.69% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Young Harris is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the city have at least a bachelor's degree.

 Young Harris is a very ethnically-diverse city.
 The people who call Young Harris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Young Harris residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Young Harris include English, German, Irish, Scottish, and Scots-Irish.